tskit-dev/tskit/docs/tutorial.rst

     tables = tskit.TableCollection(sequence_length=1)
     tables.individuals.metadata_schema = schema

+This will overwrite any existing schema.
+Note that this will not validate any existing metadata against the new schema.
 Now that the table has a schema calls to :meth:`add_row <tskit.IndividualTable.add_row>` will validate and encode the metadata:

 .. code-block:: python